Here's a breakdown of what Unito's Google Sheets integration can't do yet — and a few other considerations.

 Use the first row as a header.
 Make sure the first row contains distinct and descriptive names for your columns (like priority or due date).

-When you click on Insert the two columns in this sheet, Unito will automatically create a column named UnitoID at the beginning of your sheet and one named Last Modified at the end.
+When you click on Add 2 columns, Unito will automatically create a column named UnitoID at the beginning of your sheet and one named Last Modified at the end.
 They'll automatically be populated when your flow is launched.
 These columns are essential, so be sure not to change or remove them.
 You can hide them, but they still need to exist.

 Don't add, remove, or modify anything in the UnitoID and Last Modified columns.
 Doing so can break your flow.